Prevention is Possible and Powerful!

-Prevention is Possible and Powerful!

-Information sessions and classes are forming now!
-Click the location name below to submit your contact information and a representative from the National Kidney Foundation of Michigan will get back with you to answer any questions you have and will provide you with more information about My Choice. . .
+Information sessions and workshops are forming now!
+Click the host location below to submit your contact information and a representative from the National Kidney Foundation of Michigan will get back with you to answer any questions you have and will provide you with more information about My Choice. . .
 My Health.